Achievements

 Winning Team

 Our problem statement was regarding cotton price forecasting.
-Not only did we perform extensive feature engineering and build different Time Series Forecasting models capable of forecasting cotton prices for a given district & state on a daily, weekly and monthly basis, but we also developed an e-commerce website and android app to complement the application of wisely using cotton forecasting to buy or sell cotton produce.
+Our solution consisted of extensive feature engineering to build time series forecasting models capable of forecasting prices of different types of cotton for different districts & states on a daily, weekly and monthly timeline.
+We also developed an e-commerce website and an android app to help customers leverage the forecast data while buying or selling cotton produce.
+My own contributions were towards feature engineering & time series forecasting.

 Winner

-Organized by Rolls-Royce's R2 Data Labs and hosted on HackerEarth, I was selected as the winner of this national-level hackathon.
+Hosted by Rolls-Royce's R2 Data Labs & HackerEarth, I secured first position in this national-level hackathon.

 Winner